eseidel/space_traders/README.md

 * Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
 * Build a docker container and run the app in the cloud.
-* Add a structured logger and log transactions.

 UI:
 * Add a Flutter UI.